 If we use the model to analyse the train situation, we find that:

-Accessibility ✅
+Accessibility ✅ (OK)

-Accessibility: The train was accessible in a “mechanistic” sense.
+Accessibility: The train was accessible in a mechanistic sense.
 There were no steps to get in; I had access to a large toilet and a place where I could sit.
 I got from point A to B. The train’s design met basic accessibility standards.

-Usability 🛑
+Usability 🛑 (Failed)

 Usability: I had no table, no power outlet, and I couldn’t work as I had planned.
 I wasn’t particularly satisfied with the situation and got nothing done.
 I felt isolated from the other “normal/typical” passengers, treated as different and less worthy.
 In short, the usability was rubbish.

-Universal Design 🛑
+Universal Design 🛑 (Failed)

-Accessibility Is Not Enough
+Takeaway: Accessibility Is Not Enough

 The story I have presented here is an example of why it is not enough to work with access requirements alone.
 Accessibility is a prerequisite, but we need usability and universal design perspectives as well, to capture as many aspects as possible about the conditions for participation.
 Ultimately, they affect who can go where, together with whom, contribute to what and do what in society.

-My students quite easily recognise the pattern of norm and deviation that the layout of this train manifests.
+Our students quite easily recognise the pattern of norm and deviation that the layout of this train manifests.

-Link to paper (free to download):
+Reference and link to paper (free to download):

 Hedvall, P.-O., Ståhl, A., & Iwarsson, S. (2025).
 Accessibility, usability and universal design – still confusing?
 Harmonisation of key concepts describing person-environment interaction to create conditions for participation.
 Disability and Rehabilitation, 1–10. https://doi.org/10.1080/09638288.2025.2491831.